Yusuf-Abol/Yusuf-Abol/README.md

 * 🌱 I’m currently a scalar; learning everything at this point
 * 💞️ I’m looking to collaborate on Data Science projects
 * 📫 How to reach me yusufabolarinwa@gmail.com
-* ⚡ Fun fact: I enjoy listening to 90s music,reading research papers on statistics and machine learning,and writing about my recent challenges in data science.
+* ⚡  I enjoy listening to 90s music.

 <!---
 Yusuf-Abol/Yusuf-Abol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.